Digital Safety Kit

 Device security

 Journalists use a wide range of devices to produce and store content, and to contact sources.
-Many journalists, especially freelancers, use the same devices at home as well as at work, potentially exposing a vast amount of information if they are lost, stolen, or taken.
-Encrypt computer hard drives, phones, tablets, and external storage devices, especially if you travel, to ensure that others will not be able to access this information without a password.
+Many journalists, especially freelancers, use the same devices at home as well as at work, potentially exposing a vast amount of information if the devices are lost, stolen, or taken.
+Journalists should encrypt computer hard drives, phones, tablets, and external storage devices, especially if they travel or are at high risk of having their devices seized, to ensure that others will not be able to access this information without a password.

 Encrypted communications

-Journalists can communicate with sources more securely using encrypted messaging apps or software that encrypts email so only the intended recipient can read it.
-Some tools are easier to use than others.
-Encryption protects the content of messages, but the companies involved can still see the metadata, including when you sent the message, who received it, and other revealing details.
-Companies have different policies on what data they collect, how they store this data and how they respond when authorities ask for it.
+Journalists can communicate with sources more securely using encrypted messaging apps or software that encrypts email so that only the intended recipient can read it.
+Encryption protects the content of messages, but the companies or organizations involved may be able to see the metadata, including when you sent the message, who received it, and other revealing details.
+Companies have different policies on what data they collect, how they store this data, and how they respond when authorities ask for it.

-Recommended messaging apps offer end-to-end encryption, meaning that the information is encrypted when it is being sent from the sender to the recipient.
-Both parties must have an account with the same app.
-Anyone with access to a device sending or receiving the message or to the password of the account linked to the app can still intercept the message content.
+Recommended messaging apps offer end-to-end encryption by default, meaning that encryption does not have to be turned on by the user and that the information is encrypted when it is being sent from the sender to the recipient.
+End-to-end encryption means that information is also encrypted on the server of the company or organization, meaning that it cannot be legally subpoenaed.
+Be aware that anyone with access to a device sending or receiving the message or to the password of the account linked to the app can still intercept the message content.
 Examples of messaging apps with end-to-end encryption turned on by default include Signal and WhatsApp.
 Other apps may require you to turn on end-to-end encryption.

 Using the internet more securely